dynamic98/Sound_Substitution_2022/README.md

 3. change to your root directory
 4. type 'npm run dev' on the terminal
 5. enter to http://localhost:3000/
-6. press 'Choose A Music to Visualize!' button and pick a music
+6. press 'Choose A Music to Visualize!' button and pick a music in the mp3 format
 7. visualize!